-Our cloud infrastructure is built with resilience and high availability from the ground up – so we’re able to seamlessly handle the loss of a disk, power supply, physical host, switch, cable, router or even datacentre.
+Our cloud infrastructure is built with resilience and high availability from the ground up – so we’re able to seamlessly handle the loss of a disk, power supply, physical host, switch, cable or router.

 We maintain spares at our datacentres to cover common individual component failures such as disks, power supplies, ram sticks.
 Hardware failures themselves are actually incredibly rare.
 We put a lot of effort into testing, simplifying and standardising our hardware to reduce the likelihood of failure and to limit the number of spares we need to store at any one time.